roycoprotocol/cross-chain-deposit-module/README.md

 # Cross-Chain Deposit Module (CCDM) [![Tests](https://github.com/roycoprotocol/cross-chain-deposit-module/actions/workflows/test.yml/badge.svg)](https://github.com/roycoprotocol/cross-chain-deposit-module/actions/workflows/test.yml)

 The Cross-Chain Deposit Module (CCDM) is a sophisticated system designed to facilitate cross-chain deposit campaigns.
-Protocols can incentivize users to commit liquidity on any chain into agreed upon actions (supplying, LPing, swapping, etc.) on a destination chain.
+Protocols can incentivize users to commit liquidity on any source chain towards agreed upon actions (supplying, LPing, swapping, etc.) on a destination chain.
 CCDM consists of two main components: the **Deposit Locker** on the source chain and the **Deposit Executor** on the destination chain.

 ## CCDM Technical Overview